xdrew760x/sage_maniacs/app/plugins/autoptimize/readme.txt

 Just [fork Autoptimize on Github](https://github.com/futtta/autoptimize) and code away!

 == Changelog ==

+= 2.9.5.1 =
+* fix for CSS cache growing too fast when inline CSS with variable selectors from WordPress 5.9 comment blocks is aggregated.

 = 2.9.5 =
 * Better fix for PHP notice in autoptimizeImages.php.